Next Generation Quasi-Adiabatic Propagator Path Integral (Quapi) Methods for Condensed Phase Quantum Dynamics

 4. A quantum algorithm-based strategy for accelerated numerical propagation algorithms on near-term quantum devices.

-• If the interactions of a system with its environment can potentially affect the system’s coherence.
+• If the interactions of a system with its environment potentially can affect the system’s coherence.

 • The underlying mechanisms leading to complex many-body phenomena.